mikeizbicki/ucr-cs100/textbook/C++/C++11features/README.md

 `auto add(double dbl1, int int1);`

 Here, we have a problem because the compiler cannot infer the type of auto.
 If we want to be able to use `auto` here, we have to inform the compiler of our returning type by using trailing return syntax.
-For our example, this is the syntax for adding a trailing return type our our `add` function:
+For our example, this is the syntax for adding a trailing return type our `add` function:

 `auto add(double db1, int int1) -> double;`
 Now, we have specified `double` as our return type.
 But this does not make good use of our `auto` type, as we are explicitly defining our type to `double`.